spaenleh/FundamentalLearningEPFL2021/index.md

 * **19/10 and 26/10 (v-vi) Linear methods** [video part-a](https://tube.switch.ch/videos/Uty6vSGfg2),[video part-b](https://tube.switch.ch/videos/GKTjPNui5i);  [lecture notes](https://www.overleaf.com/project/616057accbec194c682a91d9)

 Linear methods are the simplest among all parametric methods, but are still extremly useful!
-A good discussion of OLD, Ridge and LASSO can be found in Chap 6, section 2 in [An Introduction to Statistical](https://www.statlearning.com/).
+A good discussion of OLD, Ridge and LASSO can be found in Chap 6, section 2 in [An Introduction to Statistical Learning](https://www.statlearning.com/).
 Another good reference is [this one](https://www.whitman.edu/documents/Academics/Mathematics/DeVine.pdf).
+Linear classification methods are also at the center of machine learning technics, and are discussed in details in chapter 4 of [An Introduction to Statistical Learning](https://www.statlearning.com/).

 ### Lab classes: